Integrative Density Forecast and Uncertainty Quantification of Wind Power Generation: Summary

 \section{Summary}

-We present a new integrative methodology for predicting wind power under the assumption that the underlying dynamics of wind speed can be represented by the inhomogeneous GBM.
-The nonstationary characteristics in wind power generation are fully captured through time-varying parameters in the wind speed model and power curve function.
-The proposed approach captures uncertainties in wind speed process and wind-to-power conversion process and provides rich information for the probabilistic forecast through its closed-form prediction density.
-The closed-form density allows us to extract diverse information, e.g, prediction interval and quantile, and to determine forecast, depending on the wind farm operator's preference on the overestimation and underestimation of future wind power outputs.
+We present a new integrative methodology for predicting the wind power density.
+The proposed approach accounts for uncertainties in wind speed process and wind-to-power conversion process and provides rich information for the probabilistic forecast through its closed-form prediction density.
+The closed-form density allows us to extract diverse information and to determine forecast, depending on the wind farm operator's preference on the overestimation and underestimation of future wind power outputs.
 This framework can minimize the overall costs associated with prediction errors.
-The implementation results demonstrate that our method provides strong prediction capability, achieving lower prediction errors than alternative approaches.

-We believe our approach could potentially benefit power grid operations.
-In the future we plan to incorporate our prediction results into the optimization framework for solving decision-making problems such as economic dispatch.
-We also plan to apply the approach to predict the mechanical and structural load responses in the wind turbine system for the reliability analysis and maintenance optimization \cite{KB2017, LS2016}.
-The proposed methodology is also applicable to other engineering systems subject to nonstationary operating conditions, such as solar power systems \cite{CG2016}.
+We believe that our approach could potentially benefit power grid operations.
+In the future, we plan to incorporate our prediction results into the optimization framework for solving decision-making problems such as economic dispatch.
+We also plan to apply the approach to predict the mechanical and structural load responses in the wind turbine system for the reliability analysis and maintenance optimization \cite{KB2017, Choe2015}.
+The proposed methodology is also applicable to other engineering systems subject to nonstationary operating conditions, such as solar power systems \cite{CG2016}. \\